In this article, you will learn:

 The profits earned or losses incurred by your business are determined by subtracting operating and non-operating expenses from the revenues your business generates.

-Accordingly, such a statement showcases your company’s revenues, costs, gross profit, selling, administrative expenses, other income and expenses, taxes, and net profit in a standardized format.
+Accordingly, such a statement showcases your company’s revenues, costs, gross profit, selling, administrative expenses, other income and expenses, taxes, and net profit in a standardised format.

 Typically, your business’s income statement reveals how the revenues your business earns are turned into net earnings.